Chaoses-Ib/ArtificialIntelligence/Machine Learning/Neural Networks/Recurrent/README.md

 &=\log {p(y^{(2)} | y^{(1)},x^{(1)},x^{(2)})} + \log {p(y^{(1)} | x^{(1)},x^{(2)})}
 \end{align}$$

 In this example, we see that at time $t = 2$, the model is trained to maximize the conditional probability of $y^{(2)}$ given both the $x$ sequence so far and the previous $y$ value from the training set.
-Maximum likelihood thus speciﬁes that during training, rather than feeding the model’s own output back into itself, these connections should be fed with the target values specifying what the correct output should be.
+Maximum likelihood thus specifies that during training, rather than feeding the model’s own output back into itself, these connections should be fed with the target values specifying what the correct output should be.

 ![](images/teacher-forcing.png)